weapons-and-armor

 Roman doctrine emphasized thrusting over slashing for good reason:

-- Reach: A thrust extends effective reach.
+- Reach: A thrust extends the effective reach of the blade by several inches.

 - Lethality: Puncture wounds to the abdomen, throat, or chest are quickly fatal.
+Abdominal wounds were particularly feared in an era before surgery.

 Psychological and Cultural Significance